Welcome

 I have a doctoral degree in computer science (Dr. rer. nat.) from the Free University of Berlin and a diploma in computer science (Dipl.
 Inform.) from the Technical University of Munich.
 Before joining King’s in 2020, I held positions at Southampton, as well as in Germany and Austria.

 Between 2015 and 2020, I led two European data incubators, ODINE and Data Pitch, helping almost a hundred small and medium businesses from more than 20 countries innovate with data.
-Both programmes taught me a lot about how people use open, closed and shared data.
-I’ve tried to apply the lessons I’ve learned to new domains – from 2017 to 2021 I was the PI of Data Stories, an EPSRC funded grant that develops concepts and tools that make data easier to engage with in everyday situations; this line of research has taken me into arts-inspired approaches to data and technology engagement, as in the European programme MediaFutures.
+Both programmes taught me a lot about how people use open, closed, and shared data.
+I’ve tried to apply the lessons I’ve learned to new domains – from 2017 to 2021 I was the principal investigator of Data Stories, an EPSRC funded grant that develops concepts and tools that make data easier to engage with in everyday situations; this line of research has taken me into arts-inspired approaches to data and technology engagement, as in the European programme MediaFutures.